BBC Radio Cymru 2

 BBC Radio Cymru 2 is a Welsh language radio station owned and operated by BBC Cymru Wales, a division of the BBC.
-It broadcasts across Wales on DAB, digital TV and BBC Sounds.
+It broadcasts across Wales on DAB, digital TV, and through the BBC Sounds app.

-Radio Cymru 2 broadcasts music-led programming for up to 60 hours a week, as an opt-out from the main BBC Radio Cymru service, which provides shared programming at certain hours of the day.
+Radio Cymru 2 mostly broadcasts music-led programming for up to 60 hours a week (initially 15 hours a week until March 2024), as an opt-out from the main BBC Radio Cymru service, which provides shared programming at certain hours of the day.
 The station also simulcasts overnight programming from BBC Radio 2 after closedown.

 The managing editor of BBC Radio Cymru is Dafydd Meredydd, a former presenter and producer for both stations.